Volume manager should allow mix-matching drives that are slightly different in size

 An extreme version of this was provided by mav@ where the system grouped an SSD with a 7.2k SATA hard drive.

-#3 Updated by Craig Stevenson almost 7 years ago
+#3 Updated by Craig Stevenson over 7 years ago

 Please allow permissive to be truly permissive.
 Why not allow a vdev to use 500GB (existing drives) and a 1.5TB?
 Yes, part of the space is lost until the older drives are replenished.
 ZFS can handle this; and it will even support expanding the dvev to 1.5TB once the older 500GB are replaced by drives that are 1.5TB or larger.